adamlaz/slack-lastfm-nowplaying-greasemonkey-script/README.md

 ## Slack Now Playing Thing ##

-So here's how to hack together a now playing button for Slack (until we can get some more integrations and do it a better way.
+Here's how to hack together a now playing button for Slack (until I can get some more integrations and do it a better way.

 ### Do this
 * Use Slack in a browser